 1) Not Trying too Hard

 Almost every coach I have spoken to will acknowledge the existence of the gremlin that lives in the coach’s mind that occasionally wonders : “Are you adding enough value?
 Are you moving the coachee forward?”.
-While a perfectly legitimate question, there is a danger that it can become derailing if it creeps into sessions.
+While a perfectly valid question, there is a danger that it can become derailing if it creeps into sessions.
 The danger is that such thoughts begin to affect the quality of the coach’s attention during the session.

 “The quality of your attention determines the quality